 They show images of when he was shot and everyone around him pointing to where the shot came from to help people capture the shooter.

-From here you make your way through the gift shop.
+From here, you make your way through the gift shop.
 They have a variety of t-shirts, stickers, and souvenirs that you can purchase.

 Outside Exhibits

-If you didn’t have to wait in line this would be a time when you could stop to check out the outside displays.
-Plus take a minute to look up at the balcony where he was shot.
+If you didn’t have to wait in line, this would be a time when you could stop to check out the outside displays.
+Plus, take a minute to look up at the balcony where he was shot.
 It has a white and red wreath on it.

 Boarding House

-In this part of the museum you can look at the bathroom and window where the shot was taken.
+In this part of the museum, you can look at the bathroom and window where the shot was taken.
 They also have additional windows you can look through to see the angle the shooter took.

 From there they have a display that talks about how they captured James Earl Ray and also conspiracy theories and information about how they think he may have had help.
-Also the fact the bullet doesn’t match the gun, and a variety of other facts, assumptions, conspiracies about what happened.
+Also, the fact the bullet doesn’t match the gun, and a variety of other facts, assumptions, and conspiracies about what happened.

-After this the self-guided tour is done.
+After this, the self-guided tour is done.

 Planning Your Stay

 It took us about 2 hours to get through the whole museum.
 We did not stop to read every sign or watch every movie.
 But we did stop a lot.
-With it being self guided it would be up to you how long you are there.
+With it being self-guided, it would be up to you how long you are there.

 I recommend you plan on 2 hours.

 The whole experience is moving and also unfathomable.
-Our youngest was 10 and I would have taken the kids through the museum when they were any age.
+Our youngest was 10, and I would have taken the kids through the museum when they were any age.

 Where To Eat